The World Before Me

 "Afoot and light-hearted I take to the open road, healthy, free, the world before me.”
 160 years have passed since Walt Whitman penned this text, but feelings about travel remain the same.
 We’re still inspired by the open road and still excited by discovering the unknown.

-In addition to the travel planning and logistics required to orchestrate a round the world trip, planning this project added another fun layer of complexity to the trip.
+In addition to the travel planning and logistics required to orchestrate a round the world trip, this project added another fun layer of complexity to the trip.
 I had written a script before I left, and had a pretty thorough list of shots, subjects and styles I wanted to shoot.
-I also invested in a new camera system specifically for this project.
+I also invested in a new camera specifically for this project.

 I carried my camera for five months through 15 countries.
 The endless metropolis of Tokyo, tiny islands of The Philippines, busy streets of India, the Swiss Alps and the Scottish Highlands.
 The process of shaping 1.5 terabytes of footage down to a 6 minute film was an enormous undertaking.